University College London

 Who can apply:

-You must have GBC confirmed at the point of applying.
+You must have eligibility for GBC confirmed at time of application.

-You must not be formally registered (or re-sitting exams) for another programme of study at the start of our programme (last week in September).
+You must not be formally registered (or re-sitting exams) for another qualification at the start of our programme (usually the penultimate or last week in September).

-You must not violate the HEE 2-year funding rule policy.
+You must not violate the NHSE 2-year funding rule policy.

 Qualifications:

-Please see our Entry Requirements page for information about mitigating circumstances and/or postgraduate study in relation to this requirement.
+If you do not have a high 2:1 please see our UCL Entry Requirements page for mitigating circumstances and/or postgraduate study.

 Experience:

-You must have at least 12 months FTE of relevant clinical experience in the UK, with at least 6 months paid.
+At least 12 months FTE relevant clinical experience, with at least 6 months paid.

-Please see our Entry Requirements page for further information.
+Please see our UCL Entry Requirements page for details.

 Residence:

-For NHS-funded places you must have Home Fees status.
+For NHS-funded places you must have Home Fee status.

-For self-funded places you must have Overseas Fees status.
+For self-funded places you must have Overseas Fee status.

-Please see our Entry Requirements page for further information.
+Please see our UCL Entry Requirements page for details.

 Application: